 - Reduced healthcare costs from behavioral and health improvements

 Compare this to the economics of the alternative.
 It costs between $35,000 and $45,000 per year to incarcerate a single person, and in some states considerably more (Bureau of Justice Statistics, 2022).
-A young person who enters the system at eighteen and cycles through it for two decades costs taxpayers up to $1,000,000 in direct incarceration costs — not counting lost productivity, social services used by their family, or the intergenerational damage to their children, who are five to six times more likely to be incarcerated themselves.
+A young person who enters the system at eighteen and cycles through it for two decades costs taxpayers up to $1,000,000 in direct incarceration costs.
+That figure does not count lost productivity, social services used by their family, or the intergenerational damage to their children, who are five to six times more likely to be incarcerated themselves.

-A quality mentoring relationship costs approximately $1,000 to $1,500 per year to support through a formal program.
-The mathematics is not subtle.
-For the cost of incarcerating one person for one year, we could provide mentors for thirty to forty young people, and the research tells us that doing so would reduce their likelihood of entering the system by margins that no other intervention can match.
+A quality mentoring relationship costs about $1,000 to $1,500 per year to support through a formal program.
+The math is not subtle.
+For the cost of incarcerating one person for one year, we could provide mentors for thirty to forty young people.
+The research tells us that doing so would reduce their likelihood of entering the system by margins that no other intervention can match.

 The Strongest Counterargument — and Why the Data Defeats It